 where $\gamma$ is a constant.
-In detail, the penalty imposed on the weights depends on both the importance of the weights as well as the chance of a new task at time $t$.
-In other words, the method is more conservative about changing the important parameters if the chances of a new task are higher.
-This approach assists in both remembering past tasks as well as forward transfer.
-Also, this approach does not require hard task boundaries and additional forward-backward passes.
-Note that $\theta$ with subscript $t$ represents the current constant value of the parameters whereas $\theta$ without the subscript $t$ represents the decision variable.
+In detail, the method is more conservative about changing the important parameters if the chances of a new task are higher.
+The proposed approach assists in both remembering past tasks as well as forward transfer, does not require hard task boundaries and does not require additional forward-backward passes.
+Note that $\theta_t$ represents the current value of the parameters whereas $\theta$ represents the decision variable.